On Warm Natural Inflation and Planck 2018 constraints: Introduction

 \section{Introduction}

-Inflationary cosmology \cite{Guth,Linde} is now the dominant perspective in explaining the early universe's physics, solving the flatness, homogeneity and unwanted relics problems, and providing a mechanism to interpret the inhomogeneities in the Cosmic Microwave Background Radiation (CMBR).
-In the standard slow-roll cold inflation models, the universe experiences an exponential expansion, during which density perturbations are created by quantum fluctuations of the inflaton field, followed by the reheating stage, where a temporally localized mechanism must rapidly distribute sufficient vacuum energy.
+Inflationary cosmology \cite{Guth,Linde} is now the dominant perspective in explaining the early universe's physics, solving the flatness, homogeneity\/unwanted relics problems, and providing a mechanism to interpret the inhomogeneities in the Cosmic Microwave Background Radiation (CMBR).
+In the standard slow-roll cold inflation models, the universe experiences an exponential expansion, during which density perturbations are created by quantum fluctuations of the inflaton field, followed by the reheating stage, where a temporarily localized mechanism must rapidly distribute sufficient vacuum energy.

 Fang and Berera \cite{BereraFang} realized that combining the exponential accelerating expansion phase and the reheating one could resolve disparities assembled by each separately.
-In \cite{Berera} Berbera proposes a warm inflationary model in which thermal equilibrium is maintained during the inflationary phase, and radiation production is started throughout it, i.e., relativistic particles are created during the inflationary period.
+In \cite{Berera} Berbera proposes a warm inflationary model in which thermal equilibrium is maintained during the inflationary phase and radiation production is started throughout it, i.e., relativistic particles are created during the inflationary period.

 Many inflationary models inspired by particle physics, string theory, and quantum gravity have been studied within the context of warm inflation.
-Visinelli \cite{Visinelli}, derived and analysed the experimental bounds on warm inflation with a monomial potential, whereas Kamali in \cite{Kamali} investigated the warm scenario with non-minimal coupling (NMC) to gravity with a Higgs-like potential.
+Visinelli \cite{Visinelli}, derived and analyzed the experimental bounds on warm inflation with a monomial potential, whereas Kamali in \cite{Kamali} investigated the warm scenario with non-minimal coupling (NMC) to gravity with a Higgs-like potential.
+Warm inflation was constrained by CMB data in \cite{1710.10008}.
 The authors of \cite{Chamoun_universe} treated the warm scenario with NMC to modified gravity with a special potential motivated by variation of constants.
 In \cite{Amaek}, warm inflationary models in the context of a general scalar-tensor theory of gravity were investigated within only the strong limit of dissipation.